Offwell Village, Devon

 We know many people today carry out lots of activities online that were previously done on the phone.
 Devon and Cornwall Police recognise some people don’t necessarily need to speak to someone.
 These new additional services are with those people in mind.
 This will also have the added benefit of freeing-up some capacity in the 101 number for those who don’t have internet access or who do need to speak to someone.

-Devon and Cornwall ALERT is an online two way community messaging system operated by Devon & Cornwall Police.
-The system helps us to connect with our communities; it tells people what is happening in their area and allows them to respond directly with any information.
+Devon and Cornwall Alert is an on-line two way community messaging system operated by Devon and Cornwall Police.
+It informs residents about what is happening in their area and allows them to respond directly with any information they may have.

 Picture